mohsen1/mafia-arena/README.md

 ## Deployment

 Database migrations are automatically applied during Vercel deploys.
-The `vercel.json` file runs `pnpm run db:push` before building the application so no manual database setup is required.
+The `vercel.json` file first checks database connectivity with `pnpm run check-db` and then runs `pnpm run db:push` before building the application so no manual database setup is required.

 ## Contributing